Evenings with Genetics: race and precision medicine

 The evening’s panelists are Vence L. Bonham, Jr., acting deputy director of the National Human Genome Research Institute (NHGRI) and associate investigator of the NHGRI social and behavioral research branch, and Dr. Fatimah Jackson, professor of biology and former director of the Cobb Research Laboratory at Howard University.
 Dr. Cherilynn Shadding will join the panel as a guest parent speaker.

 Evenings with Genetics is a regular speaker series hosted by Baylor and Texas Children’s Hospital that offers the most current information on care and research advances for many genetic conditions.
-This event is co-sponsored by the Baylor Office of Diversity, Equity and Inclusion.
+This event is co-sponsored by the Baylor Office of Community Engagement & Health Equity.

 The program is free and open to the public, but registration is required.
 A Zoom link will be sent to all registered participants the day before the seminar.
 For more information, call 713-798-3148 or visit the event registration page.